vvlnote/ruby-posting-requests-online-web-ft-031119/README.md

     req.params['oauth_token'] = session[:token]
     req.params['v'] = '20160201'
   end
-  @results = JSON.parse(resp.body)["response"]["list"]["listItems"]["items"]
+  @results = JSON.parse(resp.body)["response"]["tips"]["items"]
 end
 # ...
 ```

 Looks very similar to our `friends` action.

-It seems a little crazy that we have to dig so deep (`["response"]["list"]["listItems"]["items"]`) just to get to the actual tips list, but that is how deep they are nested in the response.
+It seems a little crazy that we have to dig so deep (`["response"]["tips"]["items"]`) just to get to the actual tips list, but that is how deep they are nested in the response.
 You'll need to pay careful attention to the documentation and the response to make sure you're grabbing what you need from the response body.

 And let's round it out by displaying the tips in our `index.html.erb` template: